totetmatt/Bonzomatic-network/Launcher/README.md

 - Display one of the windows in fullscreen while hiding all the others
 - Launching a diaporama of all the windows
 - Toggleing text editor on all the bonzo windows by pressing F11 in the control Windows
+- Move the mosaic on a secondary screen while a coder is in full screen, so you can choose the next with a preview

 By resizing the bonzomatic windows, this tool let them take more or less of the GPU power.
 With this, you can have dozen's of coder's shader running on one PC while still maintaining a good framerate and being able to put one in fullscreen when you want.
 For streaming, the best is to dedicace one screen with a neutral background where all the bonzomatic windows will be placed and the whole screen will be reccorded